okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-email/nodejs/integrationsteps.md

 </div>

-The next step is to call `idx.authenticate` and pass in the email verification code `({ verificationCode: '1213' })` and handle the response from the call.
+The next step is to call `idx.authenticate` and pass in the email verification code (for example,`({ verificationCode: '1213' })`) and handle the response from the call.
 If the email code is valid, the method returns a status of `Idx.Status:SUCCESS` and tokens.
-This status signifies that there are no more factors that are waiting to be enrolled and verified.
+This status signifies that there are no more factors waiting to be enrolled and verified.
 If the steps in [Set up your Okta org (for multi-factor use cases)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multifactor-use-cases) were properly followed, the user has successfully signed in and should be sent to the default sign-in home page.

 #### Get user profile information (optional)